grew-nlp/grew_doc/content/doc/clustering.md

 There are (up to) 12 clusters, named `]-∞, 10000[`, `[10000, 11000[`, … `[19000, 20000[` and `[20000, +∞[`.

 ### Clustering on successive feature names
-The feature name [`ExtPos`](https://surfacesyntacticud.github.io/guidelines/u/extpos/) is used mainly when the *external POS* differs from the regular `upos`.
+The feature name [`ExtPos`](https://surfacesyntacticud.github.io/guidelines/u/extpos/) is mainly used when the *external POS* is different from the regular `upos`.
-So it may be useful to be able to report the value of `ExtPos` if it exists and the value of `upos` else.
+So it may be useful to be able to report the value of `ExtPos` if it exists and the value of `upos` otherwise.
-This is possible with the clustering key `N.ExtPos/upos`
+This is possible with the clustering key `N.ExtPos/upos`.

 #### Example with `ExtPos`
 On UD_French-GSD, when searching for POS of a dependent of the `case` relation with the request `pattern { H -[case]-> D }`, the clustering key `D.upos` reports 7 clusters {{< tryit "http://universal.grew.fr/?corpus=UD_French-GSD@2.12&request=pattern { H -[case]-> D }&clustering=D.upos" >}} (use the `Count` button to see all clusters) and the clustering key `D.ExtPos/upos` reports the more regular set of 2 clusters {{< tryit "http://universal.grew.fr/?corpus=UD_French-GSD@2.12&request=pattern { H -[case]-> D }&clustering=D.ExtPos/upos" >}}.